 “Cut & Paste” Process:

-A Forensic Document Examiner will prefer to examine original documents, if they are available.
+I prefer to examine original documents, if they are available.
 The possibility of a ‘cut and paste’ of a signature, or other text, onto a document cannot be excluded by an examination of a non-original document.

 Other evidence of a fabrication encountered in my examinations include portions of a baseline, numerals and “trash marks” (extraneous marks caused by a photocopier).

 Obliterating Fluid Alteration:

 A product, such as LiquidPaper©, is a common method to cover text or other writing on a document.
 The information remains absent or, in the majority of cases, is modified in favor of the person making the alteration.
 Evidence of an obliteration includes the two items shown below, from a receipt related to an insurance fraud.

 The original dollar amount was altered with a pen having similar colored ink.
 Special instrumentation (used to examine ink in the infrared light spectrum), clearly revealed the use of a second pen having a different ink formula.
 The instrument is useful in detecting alterations in medical records, ledgers, checks, contracts, etc. The instrument also served to show ‘patching’ strokes were made with a different pen in a signature case.